 Her current research involves using experimental and quasi-experimental methods to identify structural causes of racial and socioeconomic academic achievement gaps.

 More broadly, Dr. Francis’ research interests include examining racial and socioeconomic disparities in education, wealth accumulation, and labor markets.

 More About Dr. Francis:

 Dr. Francis received her doctorate from Duke University and also holds a master’s degree from Harvard University and a bachelor’s degree from Smith College.
 She is the co-author of an influential paper titled “The Economics of Reparations” in the American Economic Review.
-Her research has also been published in Science, Review of Development Economics, and Review of Black Political Economy among other peer-reviewed journals.
+Her research has also been published in Science, Journal of Economic Literature, Review of Development Economics, and Review of Black Political Economy among other peer-reviewed journals.

 She is a board member of the National Economics Association and a National Academies of Education/Spencer Foundation Postdoctoral Fellowship award recipient (2018-2019).
 Dr. Francis has been featured on CNBC International and TRT World and her work has been written about on several major publication outlets.